portellam/deploy-VFIO/README.md

   - Servers like Microsoft Hyper-V, Oracle VM, and Proxmox Linux are considered *Type-1* or bare-metal Hypervisors.

 3. **Securely run a modern OS:** limited access to real hardware means greater security.
 4. **Ease of use:**
   - Usage of the [Command Line Interface](#usage) (CLI).
-  - Given a system update, automate changes by use a cron-job (example: upgraded Linux kernel).
+  - Given a system update, automate changes by specifying a cron-job (example: upgraded Linux kernel).

 5. **PCI Passthrough:** prioritize real hardware over emulation.
 6. **Quality of Life**: utilize multiple common-sense [features](#features) that are known to experienced users.